Lelio-Brun/Obelisk/README.md

 ```

 ### Multi-format output
-By default the output format is a simple text format close to the BNF syntax.
+By default, the output format is a simple text format that is close to the BNF syntax.
 You can use the subcommands `latex` or `html` to get a LaTeX (resp.
 HTML) file.

-In default and HTML mode, the option `-noaliases` avoid printing token aliases in the output.
+In default and HTML mode, the option `-noaliases` avoids printing token aliases in the output.

 #### LaTeX
 Use the following options to tweak the LaTeX: